Saving Money Implementing Aviation SMS

 This list is not all inclusive.
-But you should know users access to this database of information is based on permissions granted to the user by an administrator.
-For example, all users with the Department Head role can access all data that is designed to be accessed by department heads.
+But you should know users access to this database of information is based on permissions granted to each user by an administrator.
+For example, all users with the Department Head role can access all SMS data that is designed to be accessed by department heads.
 Likewise, all safety managers with access to a portal can see the same data.
-There may be some granual settings to further isolate access, but logic based on permissions is commonplace among SMS database configurations.
+There may be some granular settings to further isolate access, but logic based on permissions is commonplace among SMS database configurations.

 Trying to Save a Dollar for Required Safety Databases

 The majority of aviation service providers are required to have an aviation safety database to store hazard reports.
 This includes most operators in Europe, as this became a law in November 2015.
 An Excel spreadsheet is not a database; therefore, operators storing reported safety issues solely in a spreadsheet are not compliant.

 Most aviation service providers are profit driven.
 Therefore, they want to do as much possible by expending the least amount of resources.
 It is natural for complex operators to want to use a single database for all their SMS database needs.
 Let's look to see if you need more than one safety database.

 Related Articles on Using Spreadsheets in Aviation SMS